Skip to contents

 #> max value : 1

-We will aggregate the site data (resolution of 0.5°) to this new coarser raster (resolution of 0.83°) with the function fb_aggregate_site_data().
+We will aggregate the site data (resolution of 10 km by 10 km) to this new coarser raster (resolution of 0.83°, close to 92 km by 92km) with the function fb_aggregate_site_data().
 This function requires the following arguments:

 • site_locations: the site x locations object

 • site_data: a matrix or data.frame containing values per sites to aggregate on the provided grid agg_grid.
 Can have one or several columns (variables to aggregate).
-The first column must contain sites names as provided in the example dataset site_locations
+The first column must contain sites names as provided in the object species_richness

 • agg_grid: a SpatRaster object (package terra).
 A raster of one single layer, that defines the grid along which to aggregate

-Let’s aggregate our species richness values on this grid.
+Let’s compute our average species richness values across our grid.

 # Upscale to grid ----